yahoojp-marketing/ads-data-management-api-documents/docs_en/conversion-api-tag.md

 ## Warnings

+### Subject to the same constraints as Conversion API.

+This tag sends requests through Conversion API, and thus it is subject to the same constraints as Conversion API (e.g., API request limit).
+Please refer to the [API Reference](./conversion-api.md) for further details.

 ### DO NOT send the values of Conversion API to Google Analytics.

 [Google Analytics Terms of Service](https://marketingplatform.google.com/about/analytics/terms/us/) does not allow information that can be used and identified as personal information to be sent.